lane-willis/notes/cgcs-staff-information/github-flowchart.md

       4. Does my church need to be revitalized?
       5. What does it mean to replant a church?
 4. Reading List: This page hosts a reading list resources for students, churches, and denominational partners.
-5. CGCS Main Website Link: This links directly to the CGCS Main Website at www.thecgcs.org
+5. CGCS Main Website Link: This links directly to the CGCS Main Website at www.thecgcs.org.

+## Hidden Pages
-6. CGCS Staff: This page is the navigation page for CGCS Staff to find documentation on anything going on in the office.
+CGCS Staff: This page is the navigation page for CGCS Staff to find documentation on anything going on in the office.
    1. GitHub FlowChart
    2. CGCS Office Space Breakdown
    3. GitHub Home